 Receive Quotes for Budget Direct Travel Insurance

-Budget Direct has grown to become one of the largest providers of general insurance in Australia and since 2008 has been offering a range of travel insurance products with features to meet the cover requirements of a whole range of travellers.
+Since 2008, Budget Direct has been offering a range of travel insurance products with features to meet the cover requirements of a whole range of travellers.
 This review will explore the products on offer from Budget Direct.

 Who Underwrites Budget Direct Travel Insurance?

 Budget Direct Travel Insurance is arranged by Auto & General Services Pty Ltd on behalf of the insurer, Auto & General Insurance Company Limited.

 Since 2008 Budget Direct has developed Simply Smarter Insurance which allows the selection of customers by asking smarter questions.The policies are underwritten by Auto & General Insurance Company Limited, an Australian insurance company regulated by APRA and also a member of the Insurance Council of Australia.

 It is part of the international Budget Insurance group, which covers millions of people worldwide, with some leading direct personal lines insurers in South Africa and intermediaries in the United Kingdom.